Black Worcester Pears

 Inventory, lb : 0

-Black Worcester pears are available mid-fall through spring.
+Black Worcester pears are available in the mid-fall through spring.

 Recipes that include Black Worcester Pears.
 One is easiest, three is harder.

 |The Circus Gardener's Kitchen||Almond Stuffed Pears with Chocolate Sauce|